We know how difficult it is to choose the right website builder for your business.

 When it comes to the different templates you can use, Squarespace offers more than 100 templates, and you’ll find one for just about any industry.
 Squarespace templates are modern and elegant, and they’re mostly designed for content.
 You can choose one that you like and customize it to make your website branded by changing layouts, colors, grids, and more.

-Shopify only has nine templates that you can use without additional costs.
+Shopify only has 10 templates that you can use without additional costs.
 These have a more classic look and they’re all designed for eCommerce use.
 In fact, most of these templates include features like a promotional bar, product views, collection views, dynamic product grid, cart drawer, product modal, etc.

 All templates on both Shopify and Squarespace are high-quality, professional, responsive, and SEO-optimized.
 Apart from the style (modern vs. classic) and the number of options to choose from, the major difference here is that Squarespace templates are designed for blog posts and content pages whereas Shopify templates are designed for online stores.